Bridgewater, N.J. (October 18, 2013) – Research shows that many adolescents start to drink at very young ages.

 The effects of underage drinking are damages to the brain, poor liver function and lack of growth and endocrine.

 GenPsych, PC, provider of top quality outpatient psychiatric and substance abuse services, stresses the importance of a healthy lifestyle.
-GenPsych offers a newly revised Substance Abuse Program which is an effective and discrete research-based program designed to empower folks struggling with addiction the tools they need to successfully achieve recovery and get their lives back on track.
+GenPsych offers a newly revised Substance Abuse Program which is an effective and discrete research-based program designed to empower people struggling with addiction the tools they need to successfully achieve recovery and get their lives back on track.
 The experienced, accredited staff uses an integrated approach to help adults gain support, learn coping skills, develop healthy relationships and discover the freedom of living without substances.
 The specialized Dialectical Behavior Therapy (DBT) / Matrix model of treatment combines the better of two empirically tested structures known to be effective in treating the cycle of addiction.